jon49/child-spaced-repetition/README.md

 ```
 What if the `$_POST['first_name']` has no value?
 You might think that the Auto Quote method would produce `''`.
 But what we want for MySQL is `NULL`.
 Auto Quote takes care of that for you and chooses `NULL`.

 What if you want a MySQL function to be applied to a column such as the `NOW()` function?
 In this case we don't want to pass `'NOW()'` to MySQL, we want to pass `NOW()`.
-So when we use the `db::auto_quote()` method above, you'll notice we can pass an array as a second argument of keys we don't want the Auto Quote logic applied to
+So when we use the `db::auto_quote()` method above, you'll notice we can pass an array as a second argument which is an array.
+The purpose of that optional second argument is to supply a list of key names we don't want the Auto Quote logic to apply to.